fossunited/indiafoss/README.md

 ## Indiafoss

-Free and Open Source Software conference by the FOSS United community.
+Free and Open Source Software conference management by the FOSS United community.

 ### Installation